Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • extrapulmonary.

-• dry noises arise as a result of turbulent eddies of the air stream, which goes through the altered bronchi;
+• dry noises arise due to turbulent turbulence of the air stream that flows through the altered bronchi;

 What diseases can be accompanied by wheezing in the bronchi?